-Our tour was conducted by Ondrej, who unlike our Prague tour guy was not a local.
+Our tour was conducted by Ondrej, who unlike our Prague tour guy was not a local(refer my Prague trip).
 It worked better for tourists because Ondrej knew exactly what interests tourists, to know the amusing stories about a place, and probably not its shortcomings.

 1. That is a hand painted life size map of small town of Cesky Krumlov on Traveller’s Hostel wall I was staying at.
 Krumlov is a beautiful little hamlet whose actual shape, as you can see, is defined by the River running around it.

 2. The Centrum Square, where our tour commenced, a landmark that acts as a measuring point of how far or guiding point to where you need to go find something.
 Interesting stories about this place are numerous.
 Like this square has trees growing in it during the brief summer they have.
 Like the price of a house near this square in 1991 was as low as $2000, now its obviously gone up as high as $200,000!

 3. The name of the square as the signboard says “Nam Svornosti”, is changed once every year.
 In the month of May, Cesky Krumlov has a peculiar traditional belief, that kissing your girlfriend under the cherry tree that grows on the square, keeps her fresh for rest of year.
 Thus, they change the sign boards for the month of May to call it something else.
 As our guide said, in May, you’ll find a lot of couples kissing at the square, and probably some lost tourists who can’t find the damn street given in their maps!

 4. Walking away from square, you will spot the castle tower, The Ves, that requires you to buy a ticket worth 150 Kc to walk up and get a panoramic view of Krumlov.